GoogleChrome/chrome-launcher/readme.md

 ## Using programmatically

-The exampl below shows how to setup and run Lighthouse programmatically as a Node module.
+The example below shows how to setup and run Lighthouse programmatically as a Node module.
 It assumes you've installed Lighthouse as a dependency (`yarn add --dev lighthouse`).

 ```javascript